leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/common_options.rst

       will be lost by all modifiers using it (their field will turn red), and you'll have to select the proper group again in all of them.

-Invert (double arrow icon)
+   Invert ``<->``
-   Invert the influence of the vertex group.
+      Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.

+      The setting reverses the weight values of the group.
       Only available in some modifiers.

 Texture